naiq/Duke_evaluation/README.md

 **Naming Rule of the images** In bbox "0005_c2_f0046985.jpg", "0005" is the identity. "c2" means the image from Camera 2. "f0046985" is the 46985th frame in the video of Camera 2.

 ### Dataset Licence
-Please follow the [LICENSE_DukeMTMC](https://github.com/layumi/DukeMTMC_reID_evaluation/blob/master/LICENSE_DukeMTMC.txt).
+Please follow the [LICENSE_DukeMTMC-reID](https://github.com/layumi/DukeMTMC_reID_evaluation/blob/master/LICENSE_DukeMTMC-reID.txt).
 You are free to share, create and adapt the DukeMTMC-reID dataset, in the manner specified in the license.

+We also include the [LICENSE_DukeMTMC](https://github.com/layumi/DukeMTMC_reID_evaluation/blob/master/LICENSE_DukeMTMC.txt).
+If you want to share, create and adapt the DukeMTMC dataset, please follow this license.

 The DukeMTMC-reID evaluation code is under the MIT License.